mui/material-ui/docs/data/base/getting-started/customization/customization.md

 You can use this object to style your component.

-## Customizing slots' props
+## Customizing slot props

-The `slotProps` prop may be used to customize the props of the inner components.
+Use the `slotProps` prop to customize the inner component props.
 The most common use case is setting a class name, but you can set any prop, including event handlers.

 The following example shows how to add a custom class to two of the Unstyled Switch's slots: